 We teach comprehension skills explicitly through our reading lessons, using the Reading for Meaning Grid throughout the school, so there is consistency of approach and children become familiar with the terms.

-Through an early focus on reading, we have achieved very strong phonics check results, gaining 100% pass rate in 2018 and 2019 (COVID has disrupted the phonics check since this date).
-Part of our success has been the early identification of those who need extra support, using the proven Dancing Bears 1:1 phonics sessions for those who need to gain confidence and make catch up progress.
+Through an early focus on reading, we have achieved very strong phonics check results, gaining 100% pass rate in 2017, 2018 and 2019 (COVID has disrupted the phonics check since this date).
+Part of our success has been the early identification of those who need extra support, using daily, focussed short burst 1:1 phonics interventions for those who need to gain confidence and make catch up progress.

 We use Read Write Inc as our systematic phonics programme to teach reading fluency and the early stages of writing.
 In addition to teaching them the phonic code in a systematic manner, this provides the children with valuable additional daily reading practice of fully decodable texts at their level, whilst helping them to secure the decoding skills they need at an early stage.
 A parents' guide to RWI phonics can be found at the end of this section, together with our phonics policy.